mrbid/SpaceMiner/README.md

 You just float around and collect space rocks.

 So asteroids have 5 elements:
-- `[orange, top left]` **Break** _(this allows you to collect/break astroids, without this, you are essentially dead)_
+- `[orange, top left]` **Break** _(this allows you to collect/break asteroids, without this, you are essentially dead)_
-- `[green, top right]` **Shield** _(getting too close to asteroids damages your shield, whith no shield the damage goes straight to your fuel tank)_
+- `[green, top right]` **Shield** _(getting too close to asteroids damages your shield, with no shield the damage goes straight to your fuel tank)_
 - `[purple, bottom left]` **Stop** _(asteroids generally dont move that fast but if you want to stop all the ones near you, this will do just that)_
-- `[dark, bottom right]` **Repel** _(allows you to push astroids away from you)_
+- `[dark, bottom right]` **Repel** _(allows you to push asteroids away from you)_
 - `[aqua, back of player]` **Fuel** _(allows you to move around, without this, you are essentially dead)_

-The quantity of each element is represented by coloured cubic segements on the spaceman.
+The quantity of each element is represented by coloured cubic segments on the spaceman.
 You can see roughly what each asteroid has by the colour tints on the asteroid surface, but it's just an indicator, you never know, there could be 'gold' below surface level.

 The aim of the game, whatever you want, try and mine every asteroid if you can.
 Or just see how long your can survive in space for.